vitrixLab/SAP-Project-Phase-4-abap-partner-reference-application/Tutorials/01-Quickstart.md

         ii. **Destination** - Search for *<DESTINATION_NAME>* and replace it with your destination name to connect to your ABAP service.

-        iii. **Transport Request Number** - Update the transport number in the **ui5-deploy.yaml** file for both the Music Festival Manager and the Visitors applications.
+        iii. **Transport Request Number** - Search for <TRANSPORT_REQUEST> and replace it with your transport request number in the **ui5-deploy.yaml** file for both the Music Festival Manager and the Visitors applications.

         iv. **Authentication Type** - The `reentranceTicket` authentication type is mandatory when your SAP BAS and SAP BTP ABAP environment instances are in different SAP BTP subaccounts.
 If both instances are in the same SAP BTP subaccount, you can comment out this setting because it isn't required.

-    **Steps to Deploy the Music Festival Application:**
+    4. **Steps to Deploy the Music Festival Application:**
        1. Navigate to the `musicfestivals` folder.
        2. Run the following commands in sequence:
            - `npm install` - Installs the required dependencies for the application.
            - `npm run deploy` - Deploys the application to the SAP BTP ABAP environment.

-    **Steps to Deploy the Visitors Application:**
+    5. **Steps to Deploy the Visitors Application:**
        1. Navigate to the `visitors` folder.
        2. Run the following commands in sequence:
            - `npm install` - Installs the required dependencies for the application.
            - `npm run deploy` - Deploys the application to the SAP BTP ABAP environment.

     > **Notes:**
     > - If the deployment fails on the first attempt, try to retrigger the deployment to resolve any transient issues.
-    > - If the deployment of UI applications from BAS fails with an error indicating that the packages ZPRA_MF_UI_MNG_MUSIC_FESTS and ZPRA_MF_UI_MNG_VISITORS are not available, manually create these two packages in ADT and then try deploying again.
     > - If you encounter an error stating "duplicate ID in SAP UI5 repository" during deployment, open your manifest.json file and update the id field under the "sap.app" section to a unique value.
 Then, try deploying again.
     > - Ensure that the deployment processes for both applications complete successfully before proceeding to the next steps.

 11. After successfully deploying the SAP Fiori applications, return to the abapGit repositories window in ADT and perform the pull operation again to fetch the remaining ABAP objects related to SAP Fiori applications.

-    - Right-click on the `ZPRA_MUSIC_FESTIVAL_MGR` package name under the abapGit repositories window and choose **Pull**.
+    - Right-click on the `ZPRA_MF` package name under the abapGit repositories window and choose **Pull**.

     > **Notes:**
     > - During the pull operation, verify and keep the following objects **unchecked**: